Jesse-Redford/SolidWorks_Pybullet_Integration/README.md

      1. Create seperate part files for each major component of your robot.
      2. Create an assembly file.
      3. Import you part files into the assembly.
+     4. Define refference geometries for each part (ie joint axises and planes)
-     4. Construct your robot assembly by assign mates to each part .
+     5. Construct your robot assembly by assign mates to your geometery references for each part .